simonerigoni/my_life_calendar/README.md

 * [Numpy](https://numpy.org/)
 * [openpyxl](https://openpyxl.readthedocs.io/en/stable/)

+## Local configuration

+To setup a new local enviroment and install all dependencies you can run `python -m venv .venv` and then `pip install -r requirements.txt`.
-More informations in `requirements.txt`.
-To create it I have used `python -m pip freeze > requirements.txt`.
-To install all Python packages written in the requirements.txt file run `pip install -r requirements.txt`.
+To create the requirements file you can run  `python -m pip freeze > requirements.txt`.

+## Testing

+No test implemented.

 ## Running the code